-The Town's allocation of funding as a Non-Entitlement Unit (an "NEU") as defined in the American Recovery Plan Act of 2021 ("ARPA") totals \$11,030,728.
-The initial distribution was received in October, 2021 with a second distribution received October, 2022.
-The Town intends to expend ARPA funding strategically in accordance with ARPA and related regulations for various planned projects to include but not be limited to eligible water, sewer, and stormwater projects.
-ARPA and related regulations require that the ARPA funds be obligated by December 31, 2024 and expended by December 31, 2026.
-Through January 31, 2023 the Town has obligated \$9,555,870 of the funds; of which \$2,605,267 has been spent.
-The remaining balance on hand at January 31, 2023 was approximately \$8,425,461.
+The Town's allocation of funding as a Non-Entitlement Unit (an "NEU") as defined in the American Recovery Plan Act of 2021 ("ARPA") totals \$11,030,728, which has been received.
+The Town is expending ARPA funding strategically in accordance with ARPA and related regulations for various planned projects to include but not be limited to capital purchases, renovation of Virginia Hylton Park and other eligible water, sewer, and stormwater projects.
+Of the ARPA allocation, \$5,979,053 has been spent in accordance with ARPA requirements and considered earned Grant Revenue.
+The remaining funds, \$5,051,675, are held as Unearned Revenue until expenditures on the relevant projects are completed.